microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/GBB.ConversationalKM.WebUI/README.md

 4. **SearchIndexerName** - The name of your Azure Cognitive Search indexer
 5. **StorageAccountName** - The name of your Azure Blob Storage Account
 6. **StorageAccountKey** - The key for your Azure Blob Storage Account
-7. **StorageContainerAddress** - The URL to the storage container where your documents are stored.
+7. **StorageContainerAddress** - The URL to the storage container where your audio files are stored.
 This should be in the following format: *https://*storageaccountname*.blob.core.windows.net/*containername**
+8. **StorageContainerAddress2** - The URL to the storage container where your documents are stored.
+This should be in the following format: *https://*storageaccountname*.blob.core.windows.net/*containername**
-8. **KeyField** - They key field for your search index.
+9. **KeyField** - They key field for your search index.
 This should be set to the field specified as a key document Id in the index.
 By default this is *metadata_storage_path*.
-9. **IsPathBase64Encoded** - By default, metadata_storage_path is the key, and it gets base64 encoded so this is set to true by default.
+10. **IsPathBase64Encoded** - By default, metadata_storage_path is the key, and it gets base64 encoded so this is set to true by default.
 If your key is not encoded, set this to false.

 ### Optional Fields